 During the Roman empire this giant province was divided.
 Once the country south of the Danube had been pacified, Moesia and Thrace became independent.
 During the reforms of the reign of Diocletian (284-305), Macedonia received the rank of diocese.
 In the territory of the old province, the new provinces Macedonia I (capital: Thessalonica), Macedonia II (Stoboi), Thessalia (Larisa), and Epirus Nova (Dyrrhachaeum) were created, to which Achaea and Creta were added.

 After the battle of Adrianople, in which the Tervingi defeated the Roman emperor Valens (378), the invaders were allowed to settle in Macedonia, which suffered badly.
 Still, Thessalonica remained an important city, guarded by the Second Flavian Legion Constantia, and Macedonia continued to export cereals and timber.
-The emperor Justinian (527-565) repaired many buildings and forts, but was unable to prevent that at the end of the sixth century, Macedonia was invaded by Avars and Slavic tribes, who reached Thessalonica, were repelled, returned, and finally settled down.
+The emperor Justinian (r.527-565) repaired many buildings and forts, but was unable to prevent that at the end of the sixth century, Macedonia was invaded by the Avars and by Slavic tribes, who reached Thessaloniki, were repelled, returned, and finally settled down.